rancher/rancher.github.io/rancher/v1.5/en/environments/registries/index.md

 ```

 #### Using Amazon's ECR Registry
 Using Amazon's [EC2 Container Registry](https://aws.amazon.com/ecr/) with Rancher requires an extra configuration step.
-This is because ECR uses's AWS's native authentication service, IAM, to manage access.
-AWS then provides an API which allows a user to generate a temporary credential for Docker based on the rights of the IAM user making the request.
-This has to be repeated every 12 hours as the credential expires.
-To facilitate this process you can use the
+ECR uses AWS's native authentication service, IAM, to manage access.
+AWS provides an API which allows a user to generate a temporary credential for Docker based on the rights of the IAM user making the request.
+Since the credential expires after 12 hours, a new credential needs to be created every 12 hours.
+You can use the [AWS ECR Credential Updater]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/ecr_updater) to launch a service that will update the credential automatically.

-ECR update template for Rancher.
-See [ECR Credential Updater]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/ecr_updater) for more details.
+When specifying the image name in Rancher, use the fully qualified address AWS provides:

+`aws-account-number.dkr.ecr.us-west-2.amazonaws.com/my-repo:latest`.

 ### Using Registries